ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 ![alt text](images/kibana_dashboard.PNG)
 ***Fig. 5** Kibana Dashboard showing metrics calculated by the Flink job.*

-To shut down the example.
+To shut down the example use.
 ```
 sudo docker-compose down
 ```
 ## When the Job is Running

 ### Testing checkpointing